 When your users, data analysts, or other personnel use your search engine, you want them to have a smooth search experience.
 You need search capabilities that do more than just match keywords in an index – which frustrates users when keywords aren’t an exact fit.
 Rather, your search tool should be able to quickly find relevant answers to user queries on the first try – and perhaps include intelligent recommendations to other resources.
 This level of search experience is only possible when you leverage connected data.

-With GraphGrid CDP, you build augmented search that makes broad connections across your disparate data sources while simultaneously narrowing results around the essential meaning of the given search terms.
+With GraphGrid, you build an augmented search that makes broad connections across your disparate data sources while simultaneously narrowing results around the essential meaning of the given search terms.
 (For example, when a user query includes the abbreviation “St” the search engine should be able to parse from context if the user means “street” or “saint”.)
 As a result, your users can employ natural-language search terms instead of fiddling with variations on a single keyword over multiple searches.

-This smooth search experience is powered by a graph database (like ONgDB) paired with CDP’s Natural Language Processing (NLP) capabilities.
+This smooth search experience is powered by a graph database (like ONgDB) paired with GraphGrid’s Natural Language Processing (NLP) capabilities.
 When your search engine can understand the meaning of the text and connect that meaning across data sources and silos, your end user finds exactly what they’re looking for without frustration.
 Furthermore, an intelligent recommendation engine – which is also powered by graph technology – on your search results page provides the user with additional paths for data discovery.

 Building Your Graph-Powered Search Engine